Ahn strikes gold for adopted country Russia

-SOCHI, Russia Viktor Ahn won two gold medals in less than an hour at the Sochi Games on Friday, triggering wild celebrations in his adopted country Russia and more agony for his native South Korea.
+SOCHI, Russia Viktor Ahn won two gold medals in less than an hour on Friday, confirming his place as the most successful short track speed skater of all time and sending his adopted country Russia into raptures.

-Ahn confirmed his place among the greatest Winter Olympians of all time when he won the 500 meters individual event then returned to the ice about 45 minutes later and helped Russia win the 5,000m relay.
+Ahn won the individual 500 metres titles with a perfectly timed sprint before returning to the ice about 45 minutes later to help Russia claim the men's 5,000m relay title.

-Ahn also won gold in the 1,000m six days ago and now has six Olympic gold medals in total - more than any speed skater either in short track or the more traditional long course.
+His two victories took his career total to six golds - more than any speed skater in Olympic history - either in short track or the more traditional long course.

-"This has been the best experience of my sporting career and I will never forget Sochi," Ahn told reporters.

-"Before the competitions started, I just wanted to concentrate on doing my best and show what I could be on the Olympic stage."

-The only Winter Olympians to have won more gold than Ahn are the Norwegian pair of biathlete Ole Einar Bjoerndalen and cross country skier Bjoern Daehlie.

-But Ahn's achievements are unique because he did it with two different countries.
-He won his first three golds for South Korea at the 2006 Turin Olympics competing as Ahn Hyun-soo.
+His success also rubbed salt into the wounds of his birthland South Korea, the sport's traditional powerhouse, who failed to win a medal in any men's event in Sochi.

+However, South Korea did collect gold in the women's 1,000m final on Friday when Park Seung-hi stormed to victory, collecting her second gold medal at the Iceberg Skating Palace.

-Ahn fell out with skating officials in his homeland after he was not selected for the 2010 Vancouver Games and switched his allegiance to Russia, changing his name after being granted citizenship.
+Ahn won three golds at the 2006 Olympics in Turin when he was competing for South Korea as Ahn Hyun-soo but fell out with skating officials after he was not selected for the 2010 Vancouver games.

-His amazing performances in Sochi have infuriated people in his Asian homeland, the sport's traditional powerhouse.
-While Ahn collected three golds himself, South Korea's men did not win a single medal in any of the short track events.

-South Korea President Park Geun-hye has already ordered a government investigation into how one of the country's top athletes ended up competing for a rival nation.
+He switched allegiance to Russia and changed his name after being granted citizenship and his amazing performances in Sochi have infuriated people in his Asian homeland, with President Park Geun-hye ordering a government investigation into how one of the country's top athletes ended up competing for a rival.

 WORLD CHAMPION